Leonardo-Boss/suckless-site/suckless.org/conference/index.md

   But like the web, you have to deal with it.
 It is the only open and widely used instant messaging protocol on the internet.
   Its extensibility is the main reason that an implementation in a single program is nearly impossible.
-This talk describes an approach to master this problem.
+This talk described an approach to master this problem.

 (11:30-12:00) *Finite state document processing*, Manu Raster, ([video](http://dl.sta.li/slcon/2015/slcon-2015-08-raster-finite_state_document_processing.mts))

-> Mainstream XML processing techniques wastefully consume time and memory for example in file format conversions popularly known as 'save as …'.
-In this talk we present a less wasteful method based on finite-state transducers.
+> Mainstream XML processing techniques wastefully consume time and memory for example in file format conversions popularly known as 'save as...'.
+This talk presented a less wasteful method based on finite-state transducers.

 (12:00-13:00) Lunch